Policies, Guidelines and Resources

 UT System Policies and Guidelines

-In addition to institution policies and standards, UT System institutions must also adhere to the following UT System policies and guidelines:
+In addition to the University's policies and standards, UT System institutions must also adhere to the following UT System policies and guidelines:

 - UTS Regents' Rules and Regulations